h2oai/h2o-3/h2o-docs/new_look_docs/includes/_StartH2O.rst

 To configure H2O on a multi-node cluster:

-#.
-Locate a set of hosts that will be used to create your cluster.
-A
-   host can be a server, an EC2 instance, or your laptop.
+1. Locate a set of hosts that will be used to create your cluster.
+A host can be a server, an EC2 instance, or your laptop.

-#. `Download <http://h2o.ai/download>`__ the appropriate version of H2O
+2. `Download <http://h2o.ai/download>`__ the appropriate version of H2O
    for your environment.

-#.
-Verify the same h2o.jar file is available on each host in the
+3. Verify the same h2o.jar file is available on each host in the multi-node cluster.

-   multi-node cluster.
-#.
-Create a flatfile.txt that contains an IP address and port number for
-   each H2O instance.
+4. Create a flatfile.txt that contains an IP address and port number for each H2O instance.
 Use one entry per line.
 For example:
    ``192.168.1.163:54321    192.168.1.164:54321``

-#.
-Copy the flatfile.txt to each node in the cluster.
+5. Copy the flatfile.txt to each node in the cluster.

-#.
-Use the ``-Xmx`` option to specify the amount of memory for each node.
+6. Use the ``-Xmx`` option to specify the amount of memory for each node.
 The cluster's memory capacity is the sum of all H2O nodes in the cluster.
-  For example, if you create a cluster with four 20g nodes (by specifying ``-Xmx20g`` four times), H2O will have a total of 80 gigs of memory available.
+For example, if you create a cluster with four 20g nodes (by specifying ``-Xmx20g`` four times), H2O will have a total of 80 gigs of memory available.  ``java -Xmx20g -jar h2o.jar -flatfile flatfile.txt -port 54321``

-  For best performance, we recommend sizing your cluster to be about four times the size of your data.
+  **Note**: For best performance, we recommend sizing your cluster to be about four times the size of your data.
 To avoid swapping, the ``-Xmx`` allocation must not exceed the physical memory on any node.
 Allocating the same amount of memory for all nodes is strongly recommended, as H2O works best with symmetric nodes.

-  Note the optional ``-ip`` and ``-port`` options specify the IP address and ports to use.
+  **Note**: the optional ``-ip`` and ``-port`` options specify the IP address and ports to use.
 The ``-ip`` option is especially helpful for hosts with multiple network interfaces.

-  ``java -Xmx20g -jar h2o.jar -flatfile flatfile.txt -port 54321``

   The output will resemble the following: